 Our response to Covid-19

-This page aims to provide contact information for prisoners’ families at all Serco managed prisons.
-It will also be progressively updated to provide information on how we are managing Covid-19 including activities that help to safeguard prisoners’ health and wellbeing.
+This page aims to provide contact information for prisoners’ families at all Serco managed prisons in the UK.
+It will also be continuously updated to provide information on how we are managing Covid-19 including activities that help to safeguard prisoners’ health and wellbeing.

 Notice to families

-As you will be aware, the government has implemented a month-long period of national restrictions in England to slow the spread of coronavirus in the country.
+As you will be aware, the outbreak of coronavirus has grown across the country with the new strain of the virus and the government has implemented a period of national restrictions to slow the spread across the country.

 Our plan, guided by Public Health England, is based at every stage on three core objectives:

 - Preservation of life